Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

    sdkmanager --licenses
    ```

-# Use your properly smartphone to run compiled apps
+# Use your smartphone to run compiled apps
 You can connect and debugging apps direcly in this device

 1. If android >= Android 11 OS